 Jonathan has special expertise in consumer credit law and has appeared in a number of important reported cases in this field.
 He regularly advises on consumer credit agreements and credit schemes in various commercial contexts.
-He is recommended by Chambers and Partners directory as a leading junior in the field of consumer law (Band 2), with particular reference to consumer credit.
+He is recommended by Chambers and Partners directory in the field of consumer law, with particular reference to consumer credit.
 According to that directory, he “comes to greatest market attention for his command of consumer law, in which role he often advises financial institutions”; and is “a highly responsive barrister who gives clear, succinct advice… a methodical and persuasive advocate.”

 Important recent cases in which Jonathan has appeared include:

 - Wilson v First County Trust AC 816: appearing successfully for insurance companies intervening on the compatibility of UK domestic consumer credit legislation with the ECHR and on restitutionary remedies.

 - Southern Pacific Mortgage Ltd v Heath 2 WLR 1081: appeared for the successful mortgage lender in this leading case concerning the enforceability of ‘top up’ mortgage loan agreements.